istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 ## DNS certificate provisioning and management

-Istio can provision the DNS names and secret names for the DNS certificates based on a configuration you provide.
+Istio provisions the DNS names and secret names for the DNS certificates based on configuration you provide.
 The DNS certificates provisioned are signed by the Kubernetes CA and stored in the secrets following your configuration.
 Istio also manages the lifecycle of the DNS certificates, including their rotations and regenerations.